-Due to the diversity of data and optimization objectives in recommender systems, to formally define SSR, a model-agnostic framework is needed.
-Although the concrete structures and the number of used encoders and projection heads vary from situation to situation, most existing models in general can be sketched into an \textbf{Encoder}\ + \textbf{Projection-Head} architecture.
-To deal with different data such as graphs, sequences, and categorical features, a wide range of neural networks like GNNs \cite{wu2020comprehensive}, Transformers \cite{vaswani2017attention}, and MLPs can be the candidate structure of the encoder $f_{\theta}$, while the projection head $g_{\phi}$ (a.k.a. decoder in the generative models) usually has a lightweight structure.
-It can be a linear transformation, a nonlinear mapping (e.g., shallow MLP) or even a non-parametric identical mapping.
-The encoder $f_{\theta}$ generally aims to learn distributed representations $\mathbf{H}$ for users and items.
-The projection head $g_{\phi}$ refines $\mathbf{H}$ for the recommendation task or a specific pretext task.
-Based on this architecture, SSR can be formulated as:
+Given the diverse data types and optimization objectives in recommender systems, a model-agnostic framework is necessary to formulate SSR.
+While the specific structures and number of encoders and projection heads may vary across models, most existing approaches can be sketched into an \textbf{Encoder}\ + \textbf{Projection-Head} architecture.
+To accommodate different data modalities, such as graphs, sequences, and categorical features, a range of neural networks, such as Graph Neural Networks (GNNs) \cite{wu2020comprehensive}, Transformers \cite{vaswani2017attention}, and Multi-Layer Perceptrons (MLPs), can be employed as the encoder $f_{\theta}$, while the projection head $g_{\phi}$ (also referred to as the decoder in generative models) is typically a lightweight structure, such as a linear transformation, a shallow MLP, or a non-parametric mapping.
+The encoder $f_{\theta}$ aims to learn distributed representations $\mathbf{H}$ for users and items, while the projection head $g_{\phi}$ refines $\mathbf{H}$ for either the recommendation task or a specific self-supervised task.
+Based on this architecture, SSR can be formulated as follows: